s3ldc/Customer-Behaviour-Analysis/README.md

 3️⃣ Run the Jupyter Notebook
 jupyter notebook

-4️⃣ Load Data into PostgreSQL
+4️⃣ Load Data into MySQL
 Use the SQL scripts in the /sql/ folder.

 5️⃣ Open Power BI Dashboard
 Open the .pbix file from the /dashboard/ folder.

 🧑‍💻 Author